Daniel Risch: Early career

-Risch previously attended Liechtenstein Grammar School in Vaduz from 1990 to 1998, and received a business baccalaureate.
+Risch attended Liechtenstein Grammar School in Vaduz from 1990 to 1998, and received a business baccalaureate.
 He later studied business administration at the Swiss universities of St. Gallen and Zurich, as well as the Ludwig-Maximilian University in Munich from 1999 to 2003.
 He graduated with a degree in economics (lic. oec. publ.) from the University of Zurich.

 Risch then started doctoral studies in business informatics at the University of Freiburg in 2004, and from 2006 to 2007 was a visiting scholar at the University of Melbourne as part of a research stay.
 During this period, he also worked as a lecturer at the University of Applied Sciences of Northwestern Switzerland.
 He completed his studies at Freiburg in 2007 and received a doctorate in economics (dr. rer. pol.).

 From 2007, he was the Project Manager, Head of Sales and Chief Marketing Officer at Unic AG, an e-business consulting company, in Zurich and Bern.
 From 2015 until entering government in 2017, he worked as Chief Marketing Officer at Liechtensteinische Post.

 From 2015 to 2017, he was a board member at a Liechtensteiner forum for information and communications technology (IKT Forum Liechtenstein).

-Political career
+Prime Minister of Liechtenstein

-Since 2016, Risch has been a member of the presidium of the liberal-conservative Patriotic Union (VU).
-Following the 2017 Liechtenstein general election, he was nominated as Deputy Prime Minister in a coalition government with the national-conservative Progressive Citizens' Party (FBP).
-As Deputy Prime Minister, he also served as Minister of Infrastructure, Economic Affairs and Sports.
-He eventually became Prime Minister following the 2021 general election, heading a new coalition government with the FBP's Sabine Monauni.
+Risch was a candidate for government in the 2017 Liechtenstein general election as a member of the Patriotic Union.
+Following the resignation of Thomas Zwiefelhofer, Risch was appointed as Deputy Prime Minister of Liechtenstein on 30 March 2017 in a renewed coalition government between the Patriotic Union and Progressive Citizens' Party.
+As deputy prime minister, he was also a government councillor with the roles of infrastructure, economy, and sport.

+He was the Patriotic Union's candidate for Prime Minister of Liechtenstein in the 2021 Liechtenstein general election.
+During the campaign, Risch stated that he would not be a part of the next government should the party loose the election.
+The election resulted in a virtual tie between the Patriotic Union and Progressive Citizens' Party.
+As a result, Risch was appointed as prime minister on 25 March 2021 in a renewed coalition government between the two parties.
+As prime minister, he also held the role of finance minister.

+Risch has supported increased cooperation and integration between the European Union and European Free Trade Association, in addition to further progress to cut down on greenhouse gas emissions.
+His government has spearheaded Liechtenstein's support for Ukraine in the wake of the Russian invasion of Ukraine, starting in February 2022.
+He was a signatory of the June 2024 Ukraine peace summit.